 This subcommittee is responsible for advising the Administration and Finance Committee on how best to invest and reinvest the funds of Suffolk University.

 The Investment Subcommittee is chaired by Tara M. Taylor.
 Tara has been a member of the Board since 2009.
 She is a managing director for FX Sales and Trading Business Management at State Street Global Markets.
 Tara earned an MBA from Suffolk University in 2000.
 She has served as president of the Suffolk University Sawyer School of Management Alumni Board and is a 2012 recipient of the Suffolk University Alumni Service Award.

 This subcommittee is responsible for considering and advising the Administration and Finance Committee with respect to the planning, expansion, disposition, or development of buildings and grounds and the maintenance of the existing facilities.

 The Buildings and Grounds Subcommittee is chaired by Patrick F. Jordan, III.
 Pat joined the Board in 2016.
-He earned an Executive MBA from Suffolk's Sawyer Business School in 1996, has been a mentor to students and alumni from the public administration mentor program, and serves on the Suffolk University Alumni Advisory Board and the Sawyer Business School Healthcare Administration Advisory Board.
+He is the chief operating officer for the Dartmouth-Hitchcock health system.
+Pat earned an Executive MBA from Suffolk's Sawyer Business School in 1996, has been a mentor to students and alumni from the public administration mentor program, and serves on the Suffolk University Alumni Advisory Board and the Sawyer Business School Healthcare Administration Advisory Board.